 For summary offenses and misdemeanor crimes, the following penalties could be applied:

-- Summary Offense: maximum 90 days jail and fines up to $300.
+- Summary offense: Summary offenses carry a maximum of 90 days in county jail and fines of up to $300.

 When we turn to felony offenses, we can see the following classes and penalties that could apply: